-- Contractor uninvolved/uninformed during planning stage.
+- Contractor uninvolved/uninformed during the planning stage.

-- Only focus is on lowest price.
+- The only focus is on the lowest price.

 - Assumes quality construction will be the result of strict documents, regardless of contractor ability.

-Negotiated (Design/Construction) Risks and Rewards
+Negotiated Design/Construction Risks and Rewards

-- Relationships between owner, architect, and contractor are based on respect and trust, creating a team environment.
+- Relationships between the owner, architect, and contractor are based on respect and trust, creating a team environment.

 - Changes are readily accommodated and priced accordingly.

 - Contractor involved in the planning and implementation of project goals.

 - Early budget input from the contractor’s conceptual estimates.